twiinkleee/drf-rbac/README.md

 This project implements Role-Based Access Control (RBAC) using Django REST Framework (DRF), allowing users with different roles to access and manage their profiles.

-NOTE - The project is implemented on development branch.
+NOTE - Please check the commits in development branch to refer development stages.

 ### Features: